 As human beings, we thrive when we seek happiness.
 Some people mistake this for pleasure or instant gratification.
 However, what people really desire is satisfaction.
 Pleasure lasts only as long as the activity producing it.
 Satisfaction is sustainable health, wealth, and happiness.
 Learning to make great choices is integral to leading a rich and fulfilling life.

-Matthew Kelly describes three philosophies of our age that stop us from achieve sustainable happiness and excellence in our lives and businesses:
+Matthew Kelly describes three philosophies of our age that stop us from achieving sustainable happiness and excellence in our lives and businesses:

 - Hedonism – A philosophy that emphasizes pleasure as the ultimate goal of life.
 The hedonist motto is: “If it feels good, do it.”
 What if everyone on your team only wanted to do what was enjoyable?